Tips for USA family road trips

 Visit farmer’s markets and roadside fruit stands, munching your way through your trip.
 Go to u-pick farms to get blueberries, have them for breakfast.
 Cherries and peaches make great snacks.

-Tip: If you’re driving a rental car, pick up an inexpensive, disposable styrofoam cooler at the supermarket.
+Tip: If you’re driving a rental car, pick up an inexpensive, disposable cooler at the supermarket.

 Before you get in the car, make sure everyone goes to the bathroom.
 Otherwise, ten minutes down the road, you’ll have to stop.
-Take advantage of restrooms whenever you stop for gas, or at a rest stop.
+Take advantage of restrooms whenever you stop, e.g. for lunch or a snack, or at a rest stop.

 One of our kids is prone to car sickness, especially on winding roads.
 If kids are big enough, put them in the front seat, that helps.
 Also, keep the window cracked a bit for fresh air.
 And keep a beach towel in the car, just in case.